Research Ethics Education

-The annual Graduate Student Orientation includes a presentation on research ethics.
+The annual Graduate Student Orientation includes a presentation covering research ethics.
 Please refer to your Graduate Studies Orientation Handbook, Sections 7.0-7.6 for information on the SMU Research Ethics Board's requirements.
 If you have any questions, please call or visit the Office of Research Ethics (email@example.com, 420-5728, Atrium 202).
 Drop-in/Consultation office hours are Tuesday/Thursdays 10 am - 12 pm.

-The annual New Faculty Orientation includes a presentation on research ethics.
+The annual New Faculty Orientation includes a presentation covering research ethics.
 Please refer to your New Faculty Orientation Handbook, Sections 10.0-10.6 for information on the SMU Research Ethics Board's requirements.
 If you have any questions, please call or visit the Office of Research Ethics (firstname.lastname@example.org, 420-5728, Atrium 202).
 Drop-in/Consultation office hours are Tuesday/Thursdays 10 am - 12 pm.

 Supervisors and research students complete the online Course on Research Ethics (CORE) tutorial as part of course or supervisory requirement.
 The Office of Research Ethics has a number of the course packs of "CORE" available to loan to faculty members who are working on their curriculums and to help with time management and familiarization of the content at the onset, as well as consults on its method of teaching.
-The Research Ethics Officer routinely works with faculty members to create the fitting session.
+The Research Ethics Officer routinely works with faculty members to create a fitting session.
 Please contact or drop by the Office of Research Ethics to obtain your copy when needed and for a relating consultation.

 Faculty council meetings include an overview on current events, education and challanges surrounding research ethics and the SMU research community.
-Contact the Research Ethics Officer for an update and to provide feedback at any time.
+Please contact the Research Ethics Officer for an update and to provide feedback at any time.

 The purpose of the online tutorial Course on Research Ethics (CORE) for the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS 2) is to help educate the research community about the principles, standards and procedures for governing research involving human participants.
 It also facilitates the use, interpretation and implementation of the TCPS 2.